 Depending on how often you use your fireplace, you might begin to experience fireplace smoke in your home.
 A big contributor to this problem is a dirty chimney.

-If you’re unsure, it’s best to get a chimney inspection to figure out exactly what you need.
+If you’re unsure, it’s best to get an annual chimney inspection to figure out exactly what you need.
 You can trust Vertical Chimney Care for all your chimney needs in the Chicagoland area.
 Since 1985, we’ve been helping make homes safer and cleaner.
 Contact us for your next chimney sweeping or inspection.

 Other Blockages In the Chimney